Whale vocalization: Human interaction

 Researchers use hydrophones (often adapted from their original military use in tracking submarines) to ascertain the exact location of the origin of whale noises.
 Their methods also allow them to detect how far through an ocean a sound travels.
 Research by Dr. Christopher Clark of Cornell University conducted using military data showed that whale noises travel for thousands of kilometres.
 As well as providing information about song production, the data allows researchers to follow the migratory path of whales throughout the "singing" (mating) season.
 An important finding is that whales, in a process called the Lombard effect, adjust their song to compensate for background noise pollution.
 Moreover, there is evidence that blue whales stop producing foraging D calls once a mid-frequency sonar is activated, even though the sonar frequency range (1–8 kHz) far exceeds their sound production range (25–100 Hz).

-Prior to the introduction of human noise production, Clark says the noises may have travelled right from one side of an ocean to the other, agreeing with a thirty-year-old concept blaming large-scale shipping.
-His research indicates that ambient noise from boats is doubling with each decade.
-This has the effect of reducing the range at which whale noises can be heard.
+Research indicates that ambient noise from boats is doubling with each decade, reducing the range at which whale sounds can be heard.
+Prior to the introduction of large-scale shipping, whale sounds may have traveled from one side of an ocean to the other.
 Environmentalists fear that such boat activity is putting undue stress on the animals as well as making it difficult to find a mate.

 In the past decade, many effective automated methods, such as signal processing, data mining, and machine learning techniques have been developed to detect and classify whale vocalizations.